veevo/dev/src/spiritism/centers/activities.md

 layout: default-md
 section: Spiritist Centers
 title: Spiritist Center Activities
-subtitle: In vestibulum massa quis arcu lobortis tempus.
-Nam pretium arcu in odio vulputate luctus.
+subtitle: Learn more about the activities that occour in a Spiritist Center.
 date: 2018-12-03 14:36:23
 ---

-The activities that occour in a Spiritist Center are listed below.
-Click on them to learn more:
+## Basic Activities
 [Public Meetings](public-meetings)
 [Fluidic Therapy](fluidic-therapy)
 [Children's and Youth Studies](children-youth-studies)